Healing a wounded marriage from porn and/or adultery is one of the most difficult, confusing, and painful journeys a couple can endure.

 One of our goals is to work with, not against each other, and to treat each other with 1 Corinthians 13 love.

 We believe that all of the Bible is God’s word, and is the standard for life and marriage.

 Prayer will be a part of our time together.
 Once you’ve made the commitment to come, we encourage you to pray for your time here.
 We will be praying for you.

 Both spouses are required to fill out a questionnaire.
 Acceptance of an appointment from our side is contingent upon review of these forms.

-For more information, pricing, and application questionnaire, please contact us.
+For more information, and to start the process, please contact us.